Hyperglycemic Hyperosmolar State (HHS)

 Clinical FeaturesTop

-Signs and symptoms of HHS are very similar to those of DKA, although in HHS there is more marked volume depletion and decreased level of consciousness (proportional to the serum osmolality).
+Signs and symptoms of HHS are very similar to those of DKA, although in HHS there is more pronounced volume depletion and decreased level of consciousness (proportional to the serum osmolality).
 HHS may also present with more neurologic symptoms, such as seizures and stroke-like symptoms.
 These are reversible once the hyperosmolality resolves.
 In HHS the symptoms present more insidiously (over several days) compared with DKA (<1-2 days), resulting in more severe hyperglycemia (often ≥34 mmol/L [612 mg/dL]), higher serum osmolality (>320 mOsm/kg), and more profound dehydration.
 All this contributes to the decreased level of consciousness.
 As mentioned, minimal ketosis is observed with HHS (in contrast to DKA).
 In addition, compared with DKA, patients with HHS do not generally develop hyperventilation (Kussmaul breathing) or abdominal pain.
 Inadequate fluid intake is commonly seen in HHS, particularly in older individuals with impaired thirst mechanisms.

 Symptoms include manifestations of the precipitant disease as well as impaired mental status to coma.